 Subdivision 1.
 Total MnDOT Appropriations.
 Contains the total appropriations to the Department of Transportation by fund.
-Prohibits trunk highway fund appropriations from being used for transit and active transportation; aeronautics; passenger rail; statewide radio communication; government affairs; tourist centers; parades, events, or sponsorship of events; public electric vehicle infrastructure; the labor compliance unit; the Office of Communication and Public Engagement; the Office of Environmental Stewardship; the Office of Civil Rights; or the Office of Equity and Diversity.
-All other trunk highway fund appropriations to MNDOT are made notwithstanding statutory prohibitions on the use of highway funds.
+Prohibits trunk highway fund appropriations from being used for transit and active transportation; aeronautics; passenger rail; statewide radio communication; government affairs; tourist centers; parades, events, or sponsorship of events; public electric vehicle infrastructure; the Office of Communication and Public Engagement; the Office of Environmental Stewardship; the Office of Civil Rights; or the Office of Equity and Diversity.